There’s nothing quite like the combination of lemon and chicken. Some kind of magic happens, and the two make each other better. 🤝

 The oil acts as a flavor carrier and helps retain moisture, while the acid breaks down tissue and helps tenderize the meat.

-In this lemon herb chicken marinade, olive oil is our fat of choice that works as a carrier for the herbs used in the marinade: garlic, sumac, lemon zest, parsley, and pepper.
-The lemon is—as you probably guessed—our acid of choice.
+In this lemon herb chicken marinade, olive oil is our fat of choice.
+It works as a carrier for the herbs used in the marinade: garlic, sumac, lemon zest, parsley, and pepper.
+Lemon is our acid of choice.

 What is Sumac Good For?